 - Do you know the wage, salary, overtime, and other compensation requirements for that state?
 How about workers comp, benefits, and disability insurance?

 - Have you met all of the requirements regarding legally required posters (which you’d have to mail to remote workers)?

 - Have all necessary forms been filled out (e.g. I-9)?

 - Do you know what is allowed during the hiring process (i.e. some states restrict what you can ask a potential hire during the interview process)

-Clearly, there’s significant work that goes into hiring employees from other states.
-It’s both expensive and time-consuming, and many companies end up simply hiring from where they’re located to avoid the hassle.
-They self-limit the talent they could have, just to avoid the administrative mess.
+Hiring from other states is expensive and time-consuming, and many companies end up simply hiring from where they’re located to avoid the hassle.
+Instead of accessing a wide range of talent, they self-limit the talent they could have just to avoid the administrative mess.

 Why would you want to miss out on incredible talent just because of red tape?